 3. Slow server response - TTFB over 600ms hurts all other metrics

-4. Unoptimized images - Large images slow page load significantly
+4. Unoptimized images - Large images are often the single biggest drag on page speed

-5. Broken internal links - Waste crawl budget and hurt user experience
+5. Broken internal links - Waste crawl budget and frustrate users.
+Run Screaming Frog to find broken links and redirect chains.

-6. Missing mobile optimization - Critical for mobile-first indexing
+6. Missing mobile optimization - Critical under mobile-first indexing

-7. No HTTPS - Security and ranking impact
+7. No HTTPS - Security and ranking impact; no excuse with free options like Let’s Encrypt

-Technical SEO forms the foundation for all other SEO efforts.
-Without proper crawlability, indexing, and site performance, content optimization and link building cannot deliver results.
-Start with a technical audit to identify issues, then systematically address problems in order of impact.
-Regular monitoring through Google Search Console and PageSpeed Insights ensures ongoing technical health.
+Technical SEO forms the foundation for all other SEO work.
+Content optimization and link building cannot deliver results if search engines cannot crawl, index, and render your pages properly.
+Start with a technical audit to identify issues, then address problems in order of impact.
+Regular monitoring through Google Search Console and PageSpeed Insights keeps your site healthy over time.

 Focus on Core Web Vitals, mobile optimization, and clean site architecture.
 These fundamentals support both search engine crawling and user experience, driving sustainable organic growth.